jimratliff/GenoMac-user/docs/what_hypervisor_does.md

 ## Programmatic steps
+- [This repo establishes/adjusts numerous user-level settings using a variety of techniques]
+- [Steps to authorize the user to use some apps]
+- [The programmatically implemented settings]
 ### This repo establishes/adjusts numerous user-level settings using a variety of techniques
 This repo supplies scripts that execute various commands to establish various user settings for macOS generally and for certain apps in particular.